deep-c/themes-sass-compiler-brunch/README.md

 + {output-folder}/base.css (import uses the header.scss file located in base theme when import is referenced)
 + {output-folder}/base.css (import uses the header.scss file located in theme2 theme when import is referenced)

+Known Issues
++ Currently only works with scss not sass due to pattern matching error